ctrlallorg/CTRLall/src/word/documents-vs-templates.md

 active: word
 ---

 <h1>Documents vs Templates</h1>

 <section class="section-light">
 <h2>What's the difference?</h2>
-<p>If you're not too familiar with templates it's easy to get lost with the <a href="/glossary/#filetype">filetype</a> difference between a document and a template.</p>
+<p>If you're not too familiar with templates it's easy to get lost with the <span class="glossary-hover" data-term="filetype">filetype</span> difference between a document and a template.</p>

 <p><strong>Document</strong>: When creating a new document it will be blank, A4 size and portrait with styles based on a global template used for all new documents.</p>

-<p><strong>Template</strong>: A template is a preset file that serves as a starting point for creating new documents with consistent <a href="#formatting">formatting</a>, styles and layout.
+<p><strong>Template</strong>: A template is a preset file that serves as a starting point for creating new documents with consistent <span class="glossary-hover" data-term="formatting">formatting</span>, styles and layout.
 When opening a template file Word provides you with a document to edit based on that template's attributes, you're not editing the template itself.
 Templates are meant to be reused without being overwritten.</p>

 <img class="thumbnail" src="{{ '/assets/images/word/Documents vs Templates/Template opened as document.png' | url }}"  alt="Template new document" style="height:55%; width:55%; vertical-align:middle">